Reconfigurable Intelligent Surfaces in Action for Non-Terrestrial Networks: Operational Challenges

 To illustrate, the SEP angle between the Earth and Mars is below $20^{\circ}$ for $170$ days over a $780$-day period~\cite{xu2019effects}.
 This means that solar scintillation would have a serious effect for much of this $780$-day period.
 To address this, we investigate the impact of solar scintillation on an \ac{RIS}-assisted \ac{ISL} with \ac{BPSK} signaling.
-In accordance with the \ac{ISL} frequency given in ITU-R S.1591, the link between two satellites in the same orbit is simulated under the assumption of the Starlink constellation at $23$ GHz.
-The distance between two nearby satellites is approximately $945.4$ km~\cite{tekbiyik2020reconfigurable}.
+In accordance with mmWave frequencies allocated for \acp{ISL} by ITU-R S.159, the link between two satellites in the same orbit is simulated under the assumption of the Starlink constellation at $23$ GHz.
+The distance between two nearby satellites is approximately $945.4$ km.
 It is therefore assumed that the satellites are operating under solar scintillations with varying strengths.
+We refer the readers to~\cite{tekbiyik2020reconfigurable} for the rest of simulation parameters and details.
 The \ac{BER} performance of the \ac{RIS}-assisted intra-plane \ac{ISL} is depicted in~\FGR{fig:ber_scintillation}.
 The error performance is inversely proportional to the square of the scintillation index at a low scintillation levels~\cite{tekbiyik2020reconfigurable}.
 Compared to a weak scintillation effect, it is necessary to increase the output power by approximately $14$ dB in order to remain the same error performance in the transition zone.
 These results reveal that communication units should adapt their transmit power according to their positions relative to the Sun.